Yusuf-Solmaz/TeamMaker/README.md

 The application integrates with the following APIs and services:
 * OpenWeather API: Provides weather data and forecasts.
 More information can be found [here](https://openweathermap.org/api).
 * Restful API: Utilized for data communication and integration to get weather data.
-* Retrofit: A type-safe HTTP client for Android and Java, used for interacting with RESTful APIs.
+* Retrofit: A type-safe HTTP client for Android, used for interacting with RESTful APIs.
 * OkHttp: An HTTP client used for making network requests and handling responses efficiently.
 * Firebase: Used for various backend services, including:
   * Authentication: User sign-in and management.